DataDog/kics/documentation/rules/terraform/aws/s3_bucket_allows_delete_action_from_all_principals.md

 ### Description

- This vulnerability occurs when an S3 bucket policy allows the delete action from all principals (*), which can lead to unauthorized deletion of data and potential data loss or service disruption.
+ This vulnerability occurs when an S3 bucket policy allows the delete action from all principals (`*`), which can lead to unauthorized deletion of data and potential data loss or service disruption.
 Even when IP address conditions are applied, allowing delete actions from all principals presents a significant security risk as it could be exploited if the IP restriction is bypassed or misconfigured.

-The insecure configuration looks like:
+An insecure configuration looks like the following:
 ```
 {
   "Effect": "Allow",